 - The user is enabled.

-- 🗶 : The user is disabled.
+- : The user is disabled.

 - Sort the list by clicking the header.

-• To edit or delete a user account:
+► To edit or delete a user account:

 - 1. On the Users page, click the desired user.
 The Edit User page for that user opens. - You can rename the user.
 This action is logged. - To change the password, type a new password in the Password and Confirm Password fields.
-If the password field is left blank, the password remains unchanged.
+If the password field is left blank, the password remains unchanged. - To delete this user, click and confirm the operation.